Keys and certificates

 CN = Platform Owner issuer CA certificate

-Generating certificate
+Generating PO issuer CA certificate

-openssl x509 -req -in $SUBJECT_CSR -CA $AUTHORITY_CERT -CAkey $AUTHORITY_PRIV \
+openssl x509 -req -in issuer.csr -CA $AUTHORITY_CERT -CAkey $AUTHORITY_PRIV \

 -CAcreateserial -days 365 -extfile $SUBJECT_EXT -out $SUBJECT_CERT

-(in) - sent by lower-level CA.AUTHORITY_CERT
+(in) - sent by PO issuer CA.intermediate_priv_key.pem

-(in) - those were created by issuer CA earlier.SUBJECT_CERT
+(in) - created by intermediate CA earlier.intermediate.crt

-(out) - certificate signed withAUTHORITY_PRIV
+(out) - PO issuer CA certificate signed withintermediate_priv_key.pem

 (in) - file describing certificate extensions, e.g.: